Mattjet27/MDforLabVIEWCode/docs/DCPower_SSC.md

 ![alt text](https://github.com/Mattjet27/MDforLabVIEWCode/images/DCPower/SSC DCPower Configure Current Limit Range.vic.png "SSC DCPower Configure Current Limit Range.vi")

 This VI configures the current limit range.
 The range can be set when the device is in single point voltage mode.
-When changing ranges in the Running state, be aware of the order of the output range and output value changes because the configuration change takes effect immediately in this state.
+When changing ranges in theÂ RunningÂ state, be aware of the order of the output range and output value changes because the configuration change takes effect immediately in this state.
 If a range is selected that does not match the valid ranges for a device, the range is coerced to the next-highest range.

 ![alt text](https://github.com/Mattjet27/MDforLabVIEWCode/images/DCPower/SSC DCPower Configure Current Limit Range.vid.png "SSC DCPower Configure Current Limit Range.vi")
 ### **SSC DCPower Configure Current Limit.vi**